mauros191/random-points-on-polygon/README.md

 <img src="https://github.com/maurosaladino/random-points-on-polygon/blob/main/public/geojson.jpg?raw=true" width="450" height="487">

 ## Create a Polygon from GeoJSON
-You can create a Polygon/MultiPolygon from GeoJSON with Shapely:
+You can create a Polygon/MultiPolygon from GeoJSON using Shapely:

 ```python
 from shapely.geometry import shape